 We've wrangled up seven headline-grabbing heifers that have stepped out of the pasture and into the national spotlight – and even the history books – over the years.
-(Our apologies to Clarabelle, Ermintrude, Gladys, the Cowntess, Milky White, the cows of "South Park" and other famous make-believe cattle, but we're strictly focusing on the real deal here.)
+(Our apologies to Clarabelle, Ermintrude, Gladys, the Cowntess, the cows of "South Park" and other famous make-believe cattle, but we're strictly focusing on the real deal here.)
 The stories of how each of these (mostly) celebrated, cud-chewing gals achieved fame are inspiring, odd, even heartbreaking.

 1. The alleged city-leveler: Mrs. O'Leary’s cow

 An illustration of Mrs. Catherine O'Leary and her cow starting the Chicago fire.
 (Image: Anonymous, Harper's Magazine, 1871 [Public domain]/Wikimedia Commons)

 Here we have a question for the ages: Did the most maligned cow in American history actually do it?
 And by do it, we mean did she – whoops! – kick over a kerosene lantern sparking a deadly two-day inferno that pretty much destroyed Chicago in 1871?
 The short answer: most likely not at all.